 The risk identification process enables Convex to identify the risks, including emerging risks, that the group is facing, and to monitor and mitigate them.
-The Risk Management function has defined the Risk Universe in which Convex operates.
+The Risk Management Function has defined the risk taxonomy in which Convex operates.

 A key component of the risk identification process at Convex is the Risk Register.
 Convex has comprehensive Risk Registers for the group and its regulated entities which are mapped against the risk universe.
-The most material risks included in the Risk Registers are reported to the CGL, CRL, CIL, and CES Boards on a quarterly basis.
+The most material risks included in the Risk Registers are reported to the CGL, CRL, CIL, and CES Boards on a quarterly basis as part of the Risk and Control Assessment process.
 The Risk Management function reviews and updates the Risk Registers on a quarterly basis.

 The effective management of emerging risks is essential for maintaining Convex's business strategy and underwriting performance.
 It helps to identify external trends, threats and opportunities, and improves risk selection and knowledge of future risk exposures.
-Convex is implementing an Emerging Risk and Opportunities Working Group that is Convex-wide.
-The Emerging Risk and Opportunities Working Group is in its infancy stage and will be further embedded in 2021.

 Emerging risks are included in the GSSA report.
-Convex will embed an annual identification and assessment exercise for emerging risks.
-The Risk Management team together with relevant stakeholders from the business will review the emerging risks landscape for the year ahead and assess the impact on Convex's business profile and strategy.
+Convex carry out a quarterly identification and assessment exercise for emerging risks and the emerging risk dashboard is reported to the Convex Boards and Executive Committees.
+The Risk Management team together with relevant stakeholders from the business review the emerging risks landscape for the year ahead and assess the impact on Convex's business profile and strategy.
 This process is performed in conjunction with the Oracle Partnership, an advisory group that specialises in agenda-setting foresight and strategic advice for future threats and opportunities.
-This annual emerging risk assessment will continue to feed into the GSSA process and report.